denisenepraunig/nes-development/README.md

 # Getting Started Assembly
 * [Easy6502](https://skilldrick.github.io/easy6502/) - Start writing 6502 assembly in the browser.
+* [Assembly in One Step](http://nesdev.com/6502guid.txt) - This is a nice and short quickstart guide for assembly and I really like the explanation of the different addressing modes.
+Combine this with the [Easy6502](https://skilldrick.github.io/easy6502/) and you are good to go.
+* [Programming the 6502](https://archive.org/details/Programming_the_6502_OCR/page/n51/mode/2up) - This is an ebook which you can read online or download about 6502 programming.
+It is a full fledged book and not a quickstart guide.

 # Getting Started NES Development
 * [NES Basics and Our First Game](http://thevirtualmountain.com/nes/2017/03/08/nes-basics-and-our-first-game.html) - assembly and nesasm